tsgouros/demo-graphic/README.md

 ### Running on the yurt.

-On the yurt, you'll have to do these:
+On the OSCAR machines that run the yurt, you will not have to compile MinVR or set environment variables, but you will have to do these:

     $ module load centos-updates
     $ module load centos-libs